Enterprise Plus, Education Plus

 - Admins with Cloud Identity Premium, Frontline Standard, Enterprise Standard, and Education Standard can also use the investigation tool for a subset of data sources.

 - Your ability to run a search in the investigation tool depends on your Google edition, your administrative privileges, and the data source.
 If you're unable to run a search in the investigation tool for a specific data source, you can use the audit and investigation page instead.

 Note: You can run a search in the investigation tool on all users, regardless of the Google edition they have.

-Run a search for Keep log events
+Run a search for Chrome browser data

 To run a search in the investigation tool, first choose a data source.
 You then need to choose one or more conditions for your search.
 For each condition, choose an attribute, an operator, and a value.